 We can debate the relative strengths of a U.S. patent another day.
 However strong a patent is within the United States, it still can't protect you in overseas markets.
 In fact, there is no international or global patent that will grant you protection in every country.
 Instead, intellectual property rights are subject to each nation's laws and regulations individually.
 That doesn't mean, however, that you're doomed to undergo the same exhaustive process in every single country around the world in order to get global IP protection.
 Here are some important things to note:

 - A patent isn't necessarily needed in order to market a product.
 It simply gives you legal backing in case disputes arise.
 There are other factors that will weigh on your side if you were the first to market with a specific idea.
-In fact, it's possible that a Freedom to Operate search will be more benefitial than a patentability search for you if you simply want to make sure it's safe to operate your business, rather than filing a patent application.
+In fact, it's possible that a Freedom to Operate search will be more beneficial than a patentability search for you.

 - The closest thing in existence to an international patent is a collaborative treaty between 152 contract states called the Patent Cooperation Treaty.
 Although an application through this treaty doesn't grant an international patent, it facilitates subsequent patent application and the establishment of priority date for your application in all cooperating states.